HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Discussions

+Using the edge method, we derive dynamical masses of 46 and 20~$M_\odot$ for I16484$-$4603 and I17008$-$4040, respectively, while the ridge method yields corresponding masses of 33 and 6.2~$M_\odot$.
+The transition radii derived from the edge method are 318 and 153~au, compared to 111 and 69~au from the ridge method for I16484$-$4603 and I17008$-$4040, respectively.
+The systematically lower masses and smaller transition radii obtained from the ridge method are consistent with previous studies showing that intensity-weighted ridge measurements tend to underestimate the intrinsic rotation velocity because of beam smearing and contamination from lower-velocity emission, whereas the edge method more closely traces the highest-velocity Keplerian rotation and generally provides a more reliable estimate of the central mass \citep[e.g.,][]{Seifried2016MNRAS,Aso2020ApJ}.
+The true dynamical masses and transition radii are therefore likely closer to the values derived from the edge method.

+The transition radii can be interpreted as characteristic disk radii.
+The H$_2$O emission is largely confined within these radii, whereas the SO$_2$ emission is predominantly detected at larger radii, although it also extends into the outer disk.
+This result supports the interpretation that H$_2$O preferentially traces the innermost Keplerian disk, while SO$_2$ primarily traces the surrounding infalling-rotating envelope.
+The importance of the hot disk tracers lies not primarily in obtaining a different estimate of the stellar mass, but in distinguishing the compact Keplerian disk from the surrounding infalling-rotating envelope.
+Without such tracers, the rotation traced by molecules such as SO$_2$ could be misinterpreted as a substantially larger Keplerian disk, leading to an overestimate of the disk radius.

-Taken together, these results support a hierarchical picture of rotation in massive protostellar systems.
-CH$_3$CN and SO$_2$ trace rotation on envelope scales, while vibrationally excited H$_2$O and refractory species such as NaCl and SiS (sometimes also SiO) probe more compact, disk-scale rotation closer to the central protostar (see Figure \ref{fig:schematic}).
-Our results therefore indicate that vibrationally excited H$_2$O, NaCl and SiS are powerful tracers of the innermost $\sim$100 au regions and provide a more direct probe of disk kinematics than traditional hot-core molecules.
-This interpretation is consistent with previous studies of hot-disk sources such as Orion Source I and I16547$-$4247 \citep{2019ApJ...872...54G,Tanaka2020,Ginsburg2023}, and is strengthened by our HOTDISK survey of multiple sources, demonstrating that such disk-tracing signatures could be common among massive protostars.
+Taken together, these results support a hierarchical picture of rotational kinematics in massive protostellar systems.
+CH$_3$CN and SO$_2$ primarily trace rotation on envelope scales, whereas vibrationally excited H$_2$O and refractory species such as NaCl and SiS (and, in some cases, SiO) probe more compact, disk-scale rotation closer to the central protostar (see Figure \ref{fig:schematic}).
+Our results therefore indicate that vibrationally excited H$_2$O, NaCl, and SiS are powerful tracers of the innermost $\sim$100 au around massive protostars and provide a more direct probe of disk kinematics than traditional hot-core molecules.
+This interpretation is consistent with previous studies of hot-disk sources such as Orion Source I and I16547$-$4247 \citep{2019ApJ...872...54G,Tanaka2020,Ginsburg2023}, and is further strengthened by the HOTDISK survey, which demonstrates that such disk-tracing signatures may be common among massive protostars.